Madagascar Tax Calculator (2026)

 Frequently asked questions

-Are there social contributions I need to pay as an employee in Madagascar?
+What social contributions do I need to pay as an employee in Madagascar?

-Yes, employees in Madagascar pay social security and training contributions totaling 3% of gross income.
-This includes 1% for pension, 1% for health insurance, and 1% for training.
-These contributions are deducted from your gross income before income tax is calculated, which effectively reduces your taxable income.
+As an employee, you contribute 3% of your gross income toward social security and training programs, which includes 1% for pension, 1% for health insurance, and 1% for training.
+These contributions are deductible from your gross income before your income tax is calculated, effectively reducing your taxable base.

 Compare Madagascar with another country